faze1096/Project1/README.md

 * Metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-* Filebeat collects
+  * Filebeat collects and monitors the Elasticsearch log files, collect log events, and ships them to the monitoring clusters.
-* Metricbeat collects
+  * Metricbeat collects metrics from the operating system and from services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: